Smooth green snake

 The smooth green snake (Opheodrys vernalis) is a species of North American nonvenomous snake in the family Colubridae.
 The species is also referred to as the grass snake.
 It is a slender, "small medium" snake that measures 36–51 cm as an adult.
 It gets its common name from its smooth dorsal scales, as opposed to the rough green snake, which has keeled dorsal scales.
 The smooth green snake is found in marshes, meadows, open woods, and along stream edges, and is native to regions of Canada, the United States, and northern Mexico.
 A non-aggressive snake, it seldom bites and usually flees when threatened.
 It mates in late spring to summer, and females lay their eggs from June to September.
-Smooth green snakes will often bob their heads in order to mimic vegetation blowing in the wind.
+The smooth green snake will often bob its head in order to mimic vegetation blowing in the wind.

 Description

 The smooth green snake is slender.
 In size, it is classified as a "small medium" snake, reaching to 36–51 cm in total length (including tail) as an adult.
 The longest smooth green snake was measured as being 66 cm in total length.
 The tail makes up about 1/4 to 1/2 the total length of the snake; males have longer tails than females.

 It is uniform light green on its back, with a yellow or white belly, and has smooth dorsal scales, unlike those of the rough green snake, which are keeled.
 Its smooth dorsal scales are arranged in 15 rows at midbody.

 At birth, its dorsal coloration is different from that when it matures.
 At first, it can be olive green, blue-gray, or even brown, but after it sheds its skin for the first time, it becomes the characteristic bright green.
 The dorsal coloration can also vary depending on location: bluish in Kansas, olive-tinted light brown in southeastern Texas, and bronze in northern Wisconsin.

 It uses its tongue, red with a black end, by flicking it in and out of its mouth to "smell" what is around it.